 Download this handout about hand dominance to share!

 At The Inspired Treehouse, we believe that information about developmental skills and child development should be accessible to everyone, not just medical professionals.
 You won’t find a lot of complicated lingo here – we prefer breaking things down into terms that are a little less intimidating.
-That’s why we’re bringing you this awesome series: The ABCs of Child Development!
+That’s why we’re bringing you an awesome series about child development terms!

 Over the next few months, we’ll be making our way through the alphabet, assigning the letters to different developmental skills.
 From gross motor to fine motor to sensory and more…when it comes to developmental terminology (and easy-to-understand definitions), you’ll find everything you’re looking for all in one place!